Obsessed with Eating Healthy – Is it Orthorexia?

 • Do you spend most of your day planning your food, logging your food, thinking about food, or checking your body size/shape?

 Those are some major red flags that your food rules are controlling your life.
 Of course, there may be some exceptions, for example if you have a severe food allergy.
 That being said, even a life-threatening food allergy should not control your life.
 I encourage anyone with food allergies to work with an allergist and a dietitian to become more confident and autonomous, instead of letting that food allergy dictate your life and cause persistent fear.
+Seek help for your eating disorder and/or if you think you are obsessed with healthy eating!

 But I don’t care as much about health as I do the environment and/or animal welfare.

-I think I need help.
+I’m obsessed with eating healthy & I think I need help.
 Where do I start?

 Seek the help of a dietitian who can help you expand your food choices and has the philosophy that “all foods fit.”
 Your best bet is a dietitian who specializes in eating disorders.
 If you just reach out to any dietitian, it’s possible that they will collude with your eating disorder!
 Unfortunately, some dietitians have disordered relationships with food themselves.
 (Think about it, why did many of us decide to study food so intensely?)